Sculling

 The Sinkovic Brothers

-The brothers went on to win numerous medals at the senior level, including multiple gold medals at the European and World Championships.
-Their Olympic appearances have been nothing short remarkable— after winning gold in the double sculls at the 2016 Rio Olympics, they switched disciplines to the coxless pair in 2020—and won gold again—becoming the first Croatian rowers to win back-to-back Olympic gold medals.
+The Sinkovic Brothers of Croatia are without doubt some of the best scullers in international rowing history.
+In addition to their medal tally from the World and European Rowing Championships, their Olympic appearances have been nothing short remarkable — after winning gold in the double sculls at the 2016 Rio Olympics, they switched disciplines to the coxless pair in 2020 — and won gold again — becoming the first Croatian rowers to win back-to-back Olympic gold medals.

 What makes the Sinkovic brothers remarkable is their versatility in the sport of rowing.
 They have competed and won medals in both the men's pair and men's double sculls events, which require different technical skills and physical attributes.

-These athletes have not only achieved great success in sculling, but they have also helped to advance the sport and inspire future generations of scullers.
+These athletes have not only achieved great success in sculling — they have also helped to advance the sport and inspire future generations of scullers.

 -RR